esl/MongoosePush/guides/test.md

 mix certs.dev
 ```

-Also, you'll need to have `docker-compose` installed and present in your path to run any tests.
+Also, you'll need to have `docker` installed and present in your path to run any tests.

 ## TL;DR